biowpn/itertools/README.md

 ### `combinations_with_replacement`

-Return successive fixed-length combinations with replacement of elements in the input iterable.
+Return successive fixed-length combinations with replacement of elements in the iterable.

 ```
 std::vector<int> nums{1, 2, 3};